Who can get a sexual abuse restraining order? Can a minor get an order?

 If you are going to be in court without a lawyer, our Preparing for Court – By Yourself section may be useful to you.

-Yes.
-The judge may extend the order if s/he finds that the abuser still poses a threat to your safety, the safety of someone who lives with you, or the safety of members in your immediate family.
-The abuser must have a chance to participate in a hearing on your request to extend the order.
-The judge can grant as many extensions as s/he finds necessary.1
+If you are asking the judge to extend the order, s/he can extend it for up to one year if s/he finds that the abuser is still a threat to your safety, the safety of someone who lives with you, or the safety of people in your immediate family.
+A sexual abuse final protective order can be extended multiple times.1